TB-blog/TB/README.md

 ```
 **Attention:** *You need to add a config file.
 If you are not a developer, please use [TB-CLI](https://github.com/TB-blog/TB-CLI) to get start.*

-If you are a developer, you need to create a new file name `config.ts`.
+If you are a developer, you need to create a new file name `config.ts` undered the root.

 ```javascript
 export default {